alexcaetano/GTPB_Elearning/README.md

 This course is being created by Rutger Vos in collaboration with the GTPB team.

 The experiment is an attempt to use a conversion tool that uses the lib2scorm  [Markdown to SCORM](https://github.com/naturalis/markdown2scorm).
-Nowadays, the majority of the GTPB course materials is developed using Markdown using GitHub.
-With this method we expect to be able convert existing material with some automation.
+Nowadays, the majority of the GTPB course materials is developed in Markdown using GitHub.
+With this method we expect to be able to convert existing material with some automation.

 The Adapt Authoring tool was chosen to create the self-assessment quizzes.
 You can download the resulting  [SCORM](https://github.com/alexcaetano/GTPB_Elearning/blob/master/SCORMs/data_management_assessment.zip) and upload it to the LMS of your preference.